West Timor: Geography

-West Timor is a non-political region that comprises the western half of Timor island (with the exception of Oecusse district, which is politically part of the nation of Timor-Leste) and forms a part of the Indonesian province of East Nusa Tenggara.
-Most of West Timor belongs to the Indonesian province of East Nusa Tenggara with the capital Kupang on the western tip of Timor.
-The Indonesian western part of the island, with an area of 14,513 km^{2}, is divided into the city of Kupang (the chief port and largest town in West Timor, and the capital of Nusa Tenggara Timur province.) and the governmental regencies (kabupaten) of Belu (capital: Atambua), Kupang (including the offshore island of Semau; capital: Kupang), South Central Timor (capital: Soe) and North Central Timor (Timor Tengah Utara; capital: Kefamenanu).
-On 14 December 2012, South Belu became the new administrative regency of Malaka (capital: Betun).
+West Timor is an Indonesian region that comprises the western half of Timor island (with the exception of Oecusse district, which is politically part of the nation of Timor-Leste) and forms a part of the Indonesian province of East Nusa Tenggara.
+Most of West Timor belongs to the Indonesian province of East Nusa Tenggara with its capital city of Kupang on the western tip of Timor.
+The Indonesian western part of the island, with an area of 14,513 km^{2}, is divided into the city of Kupang (the chief port and largest town in West Timor, and the capital of Nusa Tenggara Timur province.) and the governmental regencies (kabupaten) of Belu (capital: Atambua), Kupang (including the offshore island of Semau; capital: Kupang), South Central Timor (Timor Tengah Selatan; capital: Soe) and North Central Timor (Timor Tengah Utara; capital: Kefamenanu).
+On 14 December 2012, the southern half of Belu Regency became an additional administrative regency of Malaka (capital: Betun).

-The area of Oecusse Ambeno on the north coast with 817 km^{2} belongs to the state of Timor-Leste.
+The area of Oecusse Ambeno on the north coast with 817 km^{2} is part of the nation of Timor-Leste.
 The capital of the special administrative region is Pante Macassar.

 West Timor owes its present appearance to an extremely eventful geological past, the special characteristic of which is large differences in altitude within short distances.
 More than 60% of the surface of West Timor consists of largely rugged low mountain ranges.
 Numerous rivers and streams draining the mountainous areas and plateaus have carved deep, V-shaped valleys into the mountainous landscape.
 The highest point of West Timor is Mount Mutis, at 2427 m.

 West Timor lies between Australia and Timor-Leste which makes the island a strategic place for Indonesian trade.